Top 10 Social Media APIs for Developers

 Insights

 • In 2021 Instagram opened their social API for content publishing, meaning you can now post images and videos, get analytics, and even setup webhooks.
-And recently, they introduced carousel posting of up to 10 images and videos.

 • The Instagram account type must be either a Business or Creator account – personal accounts are not supported.
 Luckily, upgrading to an Instagram business/creator account is free.